No3x/MMM-GoogleDocs-Notes/README.md

 13. Click the file download icon button to the right of the client ID.
 14. Rename this file `client_secret.json` and copy it to your MMM-GoogleDocs-Notes directory.
 15. In the *MMM-GoogleDocs-Notes* directory execute
-     1. `node authorize.js`
+     1. `node authorize.mjs`
-     2. or if you run MM on a raspberry pi `sudo -u pi -- node authorize.js` (Change `pi` to the user that runs the Magic Mirror application).
+     2. or if you run MM on a raspberry pi `sudo -u pi -- node authorize.mjs` (Change `pi` to the user that runs the Magic Mirror application).
 16. Follow the instructions to authorize the Google account for which you want to display notes on your mirror.
     1. You will see a URL and a code
     2. Open the URL on a PC, Tablet, Phone or any device and enter the code